ktor-doc-jp/ktor-doc-jp/pages/advanced/index.md

 This area of the website is designated for people who are familiar with the basics of developing applications with Ktor.
 Pages in this section will assume an understanding of many things and will not go into explaining them.
-If you are learning Ktor, please be sure to explore other sections before going deeper.
+If you are learning Ktor, please be sure to explore other sections ahead of going deeper.

 ### Topics